1Marc/hisrc/README.md

 How the HiSRC jQuery Plugin Works
 =====

-The browser loads the low-resolution image first.
+The browser loads the low-resolution image first with an old-fashion `IMG` `SRC` attribute.

 Then the HiSRC jQuery plugin checks the resolution of the browser.